9.5 Mitigation During Construction

 - Make clean cuts only when root pruning is necessary and appropriate.

-- Document what was found, what was done, and who approved the action.
+- Document what was found, what was done, and who approved it.

-Scenario: A contractor finds roots while excavating for a sign footing.
-Pulling the roots with a backhoe is a poor response because tearing increases wounds and removes more tissue than necessary.
-A better response is to pause, expose the area carefully, evaluate root size and location, and decide whether the footing can move or whether controlled root pruning is acceptable.
+Scenario: A crew finds roots while excavating a sign footing.
+Yanking them with a backhoe is the wrong answer because tearing enlarges wounds and removes more tissue than needed.
+Pause, expose the area carefully (ideally with an air-spade), evaluate size and location, and decide whether the footing can move or whether controlled root pruning is acceptable.

 Scenario: A crane must cross near a preserved tree for one day.
-The arborist should not simply allow access because the duration is short.
-Soil moisture, equipment weight, path width, root location, and ground protection all matter.
-A defined route with load spreading and inspection may be acceptable when avoidance is impossible, but open traffic inside the protection zone is not.
+Do not allow access just because it is brief.
+Soil moisture, machine weight, path width, root location, and ground protection all govern the risk.
+A defined route with load-spreading mats and inspection may be acceptable when avoidance is impossible, but open traffic in the TPZ is not.

-For the exam, select mitigation that addresses the actual pathway of harm.
-Fertilizer does not repair torn structural roots.
-Mulch does not justify burying the trunk flare.
-Watering does not fix a severed root plate.
-The best answer controls the source of injury first, then supports recovery.
+Timing is a mitigation lever the exam rewards.
+Scheduling heavy access during dry-soil periods, doing root pruning during the dormant season when feasible, and sequencing demolition so fencing is installed first all reduce harm at little cost.
+For the exam, choose mitigation that addresses the actual pathway of harm: fertilizer does not repair torn structural roots, mulch does not justify burying the flare, and watering does not fix a severed root plate.
+Control the source of injury first, then support recovery.

 What is usually the best mitigation for a planned utility trench through a critical rooting area?

-Which statement best describes ground protection near preserved trees?
+Which statement best describes ground protection (mats or plates) near preserved trees?